Discover the Landmark Houses of Los Angeles

 Limited tickets to one-hour docent-led tours are available online.
 Pricing is $15 for adults and $12.50 for seniors and students.
 Admission is free for children ages 12 and under that are accompanied by a paying adult.
 On Brown Bag Tuesdays, visitors can bring their own lunch, dine on the grounds, and take a 20-minute tour for $8.

-Photo courtesy of Greystone Mansion & Gardens, Facebook
+Photo courtesy of Greystone Mansion and Gardens

 Greystone Mansion